varunyn/sonarQube_workshop/LabGuide400.md

 For this lab you will need Github and Oracle Cloud account Hub Accounts.
 Use the following links to set up:

 ## Deploying the Application to Compute Instance

-### **STEP 1**: Create Build Job to create and push Docker image to registry
+### **STEP 1**: Create Build Job to Create and Push Docker Image to Registry

-- Continuing the previous lab, make sure to be in Developer Cloud Service Instacem.
+- Continuing the previous lab, make sure to be in Developer Cloud Service Instance.
 - Create Build Job.
 Click on **Builds** in left panel and then click **Create Job**.

     ![](images/400/1.png)